 Parents should communicate after-school/pick-up plans with students before coming to school.
-Please put in a written note to the teacher if different than normal practice.
+Please send a written note to the teacher if the student's pickup is different from normal practice.
 Only calls of necessity are permitted by students with permission obtained from school personnel.
 Office personnel will initiate all calls on behalf of a student.
+If a family emergency arises in which a parent/guardian needs to get an urgent message to a student, please call the school office to relay the message to the student.
+Calling and/or texting a student's cell phone or smart watch during the school day distracts from the learning environment and is prohibited.